puyacodes/pdcsc/README.md

 pdcsc apply -d MyDb
 ```

-This command is especial in a way that it does not need even a `git` repo, cicd tool, any branch, etc.
+This command is especial in a way that it does not need even a `git` repo, cicd, any branch, etc.

 The only thing `pdcsc` requires when using this command is a `./Changes` folder where changeset scripts are located and enough config files that tell `pdcsc` what database it should apply the changesets on.